RoboJackets/roboracing-software/README.md

 2. Clone this repo into the _src_ directory of your catkin workspace.

-3. Unfortunately, some dependecies have to be installed manually.
-  1. Libmraa - To interface with IO on the Intel Joule
+3. Install the remaining dependencies with the following command in your catkin workspace folder:

    ```
-      sudo add-apt-repository ppa:mraa/mraa
-      sudo apt-get update
-      sudo apt-get install libmraa1 libmraa-dev mraa-tools python-mraa python3-mraa
-      ```

-4. Install the remaining dependencies with the following command in your catkin workspace folder:

-   ```
    rosdep install --from-path src --ignore-src -y
    ```

-5. You should now be able to build the project with `catkin_make`.
+4. You should now be able to build the project with `catkin_make`.

 ## Simulation